odoo/documentation/accounting/payables/supplier_bills/manage.rst

 Creating products
 -----------------

-Creating products in Odoo is essential for quick and efficient purchasing within Odoo.
+Creating products in Twenty20 is essential for quick and efficient purchasing within Twenty20.
 Simply navigate to the Products submenu under Purchase, and click create.

 .. image:: ./media/manage01.png